 A: If the letter is from a Department Head/Director, then the following applies:

-- The letter should provide a list of the the resource commitments identified in the budget, and indicate that s/he is aware of and committed to providing the resources if application is successful.
+- The letter should provide a list of the resource commitments identified in the budget, and indicate that they are aware of and committed to providing the resources if application is successful.

-- In situations where a Department Head/Director is an applicant then a “one over” rule applies (email/letter from Associate Dean or Dean, as appropriate).
+- In situations where a Department Head/Director is an applicant, a “one over” rule applies (email/letter from Associate Dean or Dean, as appropriate).

-- If there is a longer term commitment of resources (e.g., additional TAs needed ongoing), then there should be a statement that acknowledges the longer term commitment, and that s/he is committed to this investment if the project is successful.
+- If there is a longer term commitment of resources (e.g., additional TAs needed ongoing), then there should be a statement that acknowledges the longer term commitment, and that they are committed to this investment if the project is successful.